dgor82/dgor82.github.io/style_guide_code.md

 ## Dependency Injection

-I apply Dependency Injection selectively rather than universally, distinguishing between the DI principle (constructor injection with explicit dependencies) and DI frameworks (like Microsoft.Extensions.DependencyInjection).
+I apply Dependency Injection selectively rather than universally.
 Before deciding how to handle any potential dependency, I apply a necessity test: Can this be a pure function?
 If yes, I make it a static method, extension method, or local function rather than a class.

 If it needs to be a class, is it an implementation detail (value objects, simple business entities, local utilities, short-lived objects) or an architectural dependency?